 SEA Gas Partnership (50%) - owns the SEA Gas Pipeline (unregulated) which transports natural gas from the Otway and Bass Basins to markets in Victoria and South Australia

 APA operates and/or maintains and/or provides corporate services to the assets of its energy infrastructure and investments, and to a number of third parties.
-Its main customers are Ethane Pipeline Income Fund, Energy Infrastructure Investments, GDI and the Diamantina Power Station joint venture.
+Its main customers are Ethane Pipeline Income Fund, Energy Infrastructure Investments and GDI.
 Asset management services are generally provided to these customers under long term contracts.

 APA also has a long-term agreement to operate Australian Gas Networks gas transmission and distribution assets.